 by Barbara and Ed Emberley (and Ed Emberley is the illustrator)

 What fun when the cannon goes off and the children are allowed to make some noise.
 They also enjoy lining up in order and marching.
 Make simple number signs for them to hold.
-After a turn while you read the story, let the children with numbers select others to be next for a rereading.
+Let the children with numbers select others to be next for a rereading.
 Some people think this is a pro-war book and some think it has an anti-war message, as the cannon is abandoned in a field at the end of the book.
-To children, I think it is just a cartoon like fun book to memorize.
+To children, I think it is just a cartoon-like fun book to memorize.
 Level J

 This clothing activity could also accompany the book for a center or tray activity.
 Which clothing item is first?
 Which is last?
 More practice for ordinal numbers, as well as fine motor practice.
 Drummer Hoff probably needs to do laundry sometimes, or maybe the Christmas elves?